-Tripp Buckley, M.D., Director of the Heartburn and Esophageal Disorders Center at UT Health Austin, is a trained general surgeon with a subspecialty in foregut surgery, which involves the esophagus and stomach.
+Tripp Buckley, M.D., Director of the Heartburn and Esophageal Disorders Center within Digestive Health, a clinical partnership between UT Health Austin and Ascension Seton, is a trained general surgeon with a subspecialty in foregut surgery, which involves the esophagus and stomach.
 “Specifically, we focus on gastroesophageal reflux disease, or GERD, as well as other esophageal disorders like achalasia, a complex swallowing disorder,” says Dr. Buckley.

 Dr. Buckley was himself a patient with GERD and Barrett’s that significantly affected his quality of life.
 “In 2012 I began having symptoms of heartburn and severe regurgitation so severe that I was unable to sleep at night; which are the same type of issues many of my patients experience,” says Dr. Buckley.
 “I underwent all of the diagnostic tests that we typically perform, and I eventually had surgery in 2013.”
 After Dr. Buckley’s personal experience in his battle against GERD and Barrett’s Esophagus, he decided to focus exclusively on helping others with heartburn and esophageal disorders.
 “I have great empathy for the suffering that our patients have experienced,” he says.
 “I know how scary surgery can be, but since I’ve undergone it myself I feel that I am able to better guide my patients through the process.
 The entire team here at UT Health Austin has the kind of experience that really can help make the entire process smoother from start to finish.”